History of Boogie The Bridge

 Boogie is much more than a running event – it empowers people to achieve their dreams and move their bodies, energy and souls to becoming the best they can be.

 Each year, thanks to the generous support of the community and its partners, Boogie is able to donate close to 50% of each registration fee to local Kamloops charities.
-Chosen every two years, Boogie donates funds raised each year to two charities of choice and the Boogie the Bridge Cultural Fund (begun in 2005).
+Chosen every two years, Boogie donates funds raised each year to two charities of choice and the Boogie the Bridge Cultural Fund (began in 2005).

 Boogie truly takes a community and without the support by its loyal and dynamic Boogie team, Boogie society, community partners, sponsors, volunteers and participants it could not happen, so THANK YOU.